 What is Drill Down in Power BI?

 Drill Down is nothing but the next level of hierarchical insights of the data.
 For example, when you show a year-wise sales summary you may want to dig deep into “Monthly” summary, “Quarterly Summary” and also a day-wise summary.
 So this is where the drill-down feature of Power BI plays a crucial role in showing up detailed drill-down insights.

 Going from the general view of the data to a detailed view by just a click on the mouse.
-The reason why drill down is an important power BI featurePower BI FeaturePower BI has countless appealing features like content packs (containing data models & dashboards, etc.), personalized visualization, DAX functions, Flexible Tiles, and Quick Insights, among others. because, in a yearly revenue chart you may see overall sales as “2 M” but there are chances where the majority of the revenue generated in a single quarter or few months itself, so drilling down general view of the summary into deeper will give the correct picture.
+The reason why drill down is an important power BI featurePower BI FeaturePower BI has countless appealing features like content packs (containing data models & dashboards, etc.), personalized visualization, DAX functions, Flexible Tiles, and Quick Insights, among others. because, in a yearly revenue chart, you may see overall sales as “2 M,” but there are chances where the majority of the revenue generated in a single quarter or few months itself, so drilling down general view of the summary into deeper will give the correct picture.

 How to Use Drill Down Option in Power BI?

 You can download the workbook to use the same file as we used in this example.

-- To demonstrate this we are going to use the below data that you can download as an excel workbook to practice along with us.
+- To demonstrate this, we are going to use the below data that you can download as an excel workbook to practice along with us.

 - Now create a clustered column chartCreate A Clustered Column ChartIn Excel, a clustered column chart depicts data in a series of vertical columns.
-Though these charts are simple to create, analyzing them becomes increasingly difficult as the number of categories increases from single to multiple. to view the yearly sales summary, for this drag and drop “Order Date” column to “Axis” and “Sales” column to “Value“.
+Though these charts are simple to create, analyzing them becomes increasingly difficult as the number of categories increases from single to multiple. to view the yearly sales summary for this drag and drop the “Order Date” column to “Axis” and “Sales” column to “Value.”

-- Under “Axis” when we drag and drop the “Order Date” column we can see it has created a hierarchy of date in terms of “Year, Quarter, Month, and Day”.
+- Under “Axis” when we drag and drop the “Order Date” column, we can see it has created a hierarchy of date in terms of “Year, Quarter, Month, and Day.”

-- As of now “Up Arrow” is not active because in the hierarchy of order date first option is “Year” and also chart is showing “Year” summary only, so we cannot go any further up.
+- As of now, “Up Arrow” is not active because in the hierarchy of order date first option is “Year,” and also chart is showing “Year” summary only, so we cannot go any further up.

-- The next option below the “Year” is “Quarter” so now if you click on “Double Down Arrow” it will show the chart “Quarterly-wise”.
+- The next option below the “Year” is “Quarter,” so now, if you click on “Double Down Arrow,” it will show the chart “Quarterly-wise.”

-- As you can see above we have clicked once on the “Double Down Arrow” and it has taken deeper into the next level i.e. “Quarterly-wise” chart and also “Up Arrow” is active now since we have moved one level down or one hierarchy down now we can go up.
+- As you can see above, we have clicked once on the “Double Down Arrow,” and it has taken deeper into the next level, i.e., “Quarterly-wise” chart and also “Up Arrow” is active now since we have moved one level down or one hierarchy down now we can go up.

-- After reaching the last hierarchy level we no longer drill down.
+- After reaching the last hierarchy level, we no longer drill down.

-- So now if we press the drill up option it will take us above levels from the current level i.e. as shown below.
+- So now if we press the drill up option, it will take us above levels from the current level, i.e., as shown below.

 Days >>> Months >>> Quarters >>> Years.

-- When we are the first hierarchy level i.e. “Years” we can see the “Expand” option is enabled.
+- When we are the first hierarchy level, i.e., “Years,” we can see the “Expand” option is enabled.

-- This will expand everything at once, click on this option to see its impact.
+- This will expand everything at once.
+Click on this option to see its impact.

 - “X-Axis” values don’t look neat, isn’t it?
-This is more to do with settings of the “X-Axis”, first come back to the “1st Hierarchy” level i.e. “Year”.
+This is more to do with settings of the “X-Axis,” first come back to the “1st Hierarchy” level, i.e., “Year.”

 - Now click on the “Format” option.
 Click on the “X-Axis” drop-down list.

-- From “Type” choose “Categorical” as the option.
+- From “Type,” choose “Categorical” as the option.